Anderson-Lai/ib-notes/hleconomics/economics.md

 **when MR is at 0, TR is at its maximum**
 proof:
 since the MR curve is the derivative of the TR curve, when MR is equal to 0, TR is at a maximum

+# Jan.
+13, 2025 - Monopolies (Part 2)

+the marginal revenue (MR) curve will always be less than the AR (demand / MB) curve
+this is due to firms having to lower the price of all previous units of product to increase the quantity sold

+at equilibrium, MB > MC, implying an **underallocation resources**, and thus a welfare loss

+thus, market power is proportional to market failure
+market power can thus be defined as **a firm's ability to change price (MB) to a price greater than MC**
+this only occurs in a **downward sloping demand curve**

+thus, private monopolies are usually illegal due to the cost towards society

+## Criticisms of Monopolies
+- welfare loss, allocative inefficiency, market failure
+- higher price and lower output
+- loss of consumer surplus that is gained by the monopolizing firm
+- negative impacts on distribution of income (consumers pay more and firm owners make more)
+- lack of competition => less concern for maintaining low costs of production => higher costs
+**X-inefficiency** - the concern in maintaining abnormal profits in the long-run over favouring low costs of production
+- less innovation - no pressure to innovate due to high barriers to entry unlike monopolistic competition

+## Benefits of Monopolies
+- economies of scale - allow for cheaper costs of production as monopolies grow => possible lower prices for products
+- natural monopoly - low average costs for firm => cheaper goods for consumers
+- research and development (r&d) for products and technology
+  - large abnormal profits allow for financing of r&d projects
+  - high barriers to entry allow firms to enjoy profits from their innovation
+  - product development and technological innovation help maintain abnormal profits by creating another barrier to entry